Fulfilled by our friends at Bumble Plants

 * You will receive ONE (1) 4" plant in nursery pot, unless stated otherwise.
 Refer to our FAQ for more information.

-This plant prefers bright, indirect light but can also tolerate low light conditions.
-Avoid direct sun exposure, as it can burn the leaves and cause discoloration.
+This plant prefers bright, indirect light, but can also tolerate some shade.
+Avoid placing it in direct sunlight as this can scorch the leaves.

 Begonia Hemsleyana Variegata thrives in temperatures between 60-75°F (16-24°C).

 This plant loves high humidity levels and will benefit from regular misting or a humidifier nearby.
 It's a great choice for a bathroom or other humid room in your home.

 Begonia Hemsleyana Variegata is toxic to pets and humans if ingested, so be sure to keep it out of reach of children and pets.